-Social Care TV: avoiding unnecessary hospital admissions among older people: residential care homes
+Avoiding unnecessary hospital admissions among older people: residential care

 - Care homes support some of the most frail people in this country and need a strategic approach to avoid frequent unnecessary hospital admissions.